-- 24/7 Professional Monitoring: Depending on your views on monthly fees, this can either be a pro or con, as monitoring is mandatory with Xfinity systems.
+- 24/7 Professional Monitoring: You can pay $30 to $40 a month for professional monitoring, if you don’t want self-monitoring.
 For us, though, it’s a valuable feature.
 We took comfort in knowing that Xfinity can call the cops on our behalf in case we’re unable to respond to an alert.

 - Internet of Things Integrations: Xfinity partnered up with IoT brands1 to create smart home integrations.
 We used a few IoT devices with our Xfinity Home setup, including August smart locks, Philips Hue lighting, ecobee thermostats, and Yale locks.

 - Voice Control with X1: Although Xfinity Home lacked integrations with Alexa and Google Assistant, it’s possible to control the system with your voice if you have an Xfinity X1 subscription.
 You can also pull up a live feed from security cameras on your TV.
 How cool is that?

 - Internet, Cable, and Home Security Bills in One: As current Xfinity customers, using Xfinity Home made paying easy, as we could pay for our internet, cable, and home security bill at once, rather than paying three different companies for the same services.